+This a paid feature, so first you need to upgrade.
 In Data Fetcher, scroll to Schedule and click 'Upgrade'.

 A new tab will open where you can select a plan and enter your payment details to upgrade.

-Return to the Data Fetcher app and click "I've done this".
+Return to the Data Fetcher extension and click 'I've done this'.

 Select how often you want the request to run, e.g. 'Every 15 mins'.
 Click 'Save' The request will now run on the schedule and import the users from Adalo automatically.